 Web filtering is the process of blocking employees from accessing certain websites or online content while at work or when using business devices.
 This type of content is referred to as NSFW (Not Safe for Work).
 Examples of such content include violence and hate speech.
 This can be done for a variety of reasons, including the following:

 - Preventing employees from wasting time on personal web browsing.

 - Protecting the mental health of employees.

 - Ensuring compliance with regulatory requirements.

 For small businesses, web filtering can be an essential tool for maintaining a productive and secure work environment.
 By blocking access to unauthorized or malicious websites, web filtering can help to prevent malware infections and data breaches.

 - McAfee Web Protection

 Your provider will install these services across all your teams’ devices and monitor them consistently to guarantee effective filtering.

 15. IT Consulting

 However small your business might be, there are certain functions that need professional IT experts to evaluate them and help you make the most out of your technology investments.
-In other words the key role of an IT consultant is to guide your business in making critical IT decisions, ensuring that each technology you deploy ultimately aligns with the objectives of your business objectives.
+In other words the key role of an IT consultant is to guide your business in making critical IT decisions, ensuring that each technology you deploy ultimately aligns with your business objectives.